flycheck/flycheck/README.md

 If the configuration file is found and exists, it is passed to the checker invocation.
 Otherwise it is simply ignored.

+You can get a list of all these variables with `M-x customize-group RET flycheck-config-files`.
+Here you can also change their default values.

-These variables may be used as file-local variables, e.g.
+These variables may also be used as file-local variables, e.g.

 ```scheme
 // Local Variables: